ram-hash/UAV-MAMBA/README.md

 # UAV-MAMBA
-This is the official implementation of UAV-MAMBA
+This is the official implementation of UAV-MAMBA.
-The following code will be released soon
+The following code will be released soon.